mdn/translated-content/files/ko/learn/javascript/asynchronous/promises/index.md

 ## Conclusion

-Promises are a good way to build asynchronous applications when we don’t know the return value of a function or how long it will take to return.
+Promises are a good way to build asynchronous applications when we don't know the return value of a function or how long it will take to return.
 They make it easier to express and reason about sequences of asynchronous operations without deeply nested callbacks, and they support a style of error handling that is similar to the synchronous `try...catch` statement.

 Promises work in the latest versions of all modern browsers; the only place where promise support will be a problem is in Opera Mini and IE11 and earlier versions.